UCLH-DHCT/emap/core/dev/design_choices.md

 - These `type` entities are only required for saving the data with the correct foreign key to the type
   - There may be extra data that is added to the `type` over time, but this doesn't affect the core processing
 - We want to be able to cache these entities so we're not carrying out unnecessary queries
-- Spring has a starter for caching that makes sense to use
+- Spring has a starter for caching that makes sense to use, and allows us to control what fields are used for caching
+- When a class calls its own method, Spring will not intercept the method to use the cache.
+  We should address a way to allow for this self invocation.

-## Options
+## Options for caching broker

-### Default caching
+### Default Spring caching

 Requires no configuration other than enabling the Caching